smolt/ldc-iphone-dev/README.md

 LLVM also has its [LICENSE.TXT](https://github.com/smolt/llvm/blob/ios/LICENSE.TXT) and LDC its combined [LICENSE](https://github.com/smolt/ldc/blob/ios/LICENSE).

 ## Prerequisites
+You will need an OS X host and Xcode.
+I am currently on Mavericks 10.9 and Xcode 6.1.1.

 The prerequisite packages are pretty much the same as listed for [building LDC](http://wiki.dlang.org/Building_LDC_from_source) with my comments in parentheses:

 - git
-- a C++ toolchain (Use Xcode since iPhoneSDK is needed anyway to cross compile C in druntime/phobos, and to link, run on an iOS device)
+- a C++ toolchain (use Xcode since iPhoneSDK is needed anyway to cross compile C in druntime/phobos and to run on an iOS device)
 - CMake 2.8+ (I am using cmake-3.1.0-Darwin64.dmg from http://www.cmake.org/download/.
 You will need to install command line tools by running CMake app and using install command line menu choice)
 - libconfig++ and its header files (I built from source downloaded from http://www.hyperrealm.com/libconfig/)
 - libcurl (needed by std.net.curl but I have not built for iOS yet.
 On TODO list)